ukunliu/csi_localiztion_and_channel_charting/readme.md

 `{modelType}_emb_{embedding size}_m_{margin_value}_bs_{batch_size}_{suffix_in_experiments}`

 ## Reference
-The original data __DICHASUS-cf0x__ is accessed from lab in University of Stuttgard, based on indoor experiments:
+The original data __DICHASUS-cf0x__ is accessed from lab in University of Stuttgart, based on indoor experiments:
 <https://dichasus.inue.uni-stuttgart.de/datasets/>

 Besides, part of the work has refered to their tutorials: